HendrikRauh/Schule-als-Staat/.github/CODE_OF_CONDUCT.md

 - **Descriptive Naming:** Use **descriptive names** for variables, functions, classes, etc. The name should reflect the purpose or functionality of the element it represents. **Avoid using abbreviations or single-letter names**.

-- **Variable Naming:** Use **camelCase** for variable names.
+- **Variable and Function Naming:** Use **camelCase** for variable and function names.
 This means starting with a lowercase letter and capitalizing the first letter of each subsequent concatenated word.
+For example, ˋmyVariableNameˋ, ˋcalculateSumˋ.

+- **Class Naming:** Use **PascalCase** for class names, so start with capital letter and then capitalize the first letter of each subsequent concatenated word.
+For example, ˋMyClassNameˋ.

-- **File Naming:** usw kebab-case for file names.
-This means all lowercase letters and the words are joined with a dash (`-`).
+- **File Naming:** Use **kebab-case** for file names.
+This means all lowercase letters and the words are joined with a dash (ˋ-ˋ).
+For example, ˋmy-file-name.jsˋ.

 ## Project Management